-Commonly Referred to as the Knee Cap, the patella is the small bone that is in the front of the knee.
+Commonly referred to as the Knee Cap, the patella is the small bone that is found in the front of the knee.

-Patellar Inflammation is related to the injury of the tendon connecting you kneecap (patella) to your shin bone.
-Often called Patellar tendinitis or jumper’s knee (similar to tennis elbow).
+Patellar Inflammation is related to the injury of the tendon connecting your kneecap (patella) to your shin bone.
+Often called Patellar tendinitis or jumper’s knee.
+It's actually similar to tennis elbow.

-A sudden increase of the intensity of impact on the leg, such as during sports Tight muscles in the legs, as well as reduced flexibility in the thighs and hamstrings
+A sudden increase of the intensity or impact on the leg, such as during sports Tight muscles in the legs, as well as reduced flexibility in the thighs and hamstrings

 Imbalanced muscles, meaning that if you work out some muscles more than others, the strain on your patellar tendon could cause jumper’s knee pain

 The use of steroids often makes muscles and tendons weaker, causing jumper’s knee Arthritis, specifically rheumatoid, which causes inflammation of the knee joint

 Pain between the kneecap and where the tendon attaches to yourshinbone (tibia)

 The initial pain may only be felt immediately after a workout or straining physical activity.
 However, over time the pain can worsen and start to interfere with your play.

 Eventually, the pain interferes with your daily movements such as climbing stairs or getting up from bed or a chair.

 Debridement of the patellar tendon ( Link Warning Graphic), Oscillating Needle Procedure, Platelet-rich Plasma Injection